 - 1 teaspoon salt

-Preheat oven to 350˚F. Line a 9×13″ baking pan with parchment paper (or spray with cooking spray); set aside.
+Preheat oven to 350˚F. Lightly grease or line a baking sheet with parchment paper; set aside.

 In a medium bowl, combine sour cream or Greek yogurt and baking soda; set aside.

 In a large bowl, whisk together flour, sugar, baking powder, cream of tartar, and salt.
 Cut in butter using a pastry blender.